-It is a bit of a surprise to many that the organisers have once again opted to start outside of Spain, it's the first time it has ever been done in consecutive years and it will be three in 2026 with it starting in Monaco.
+It is a bit of a surprise to many that the organisers have once again opted to start outside of Spain; this is the third consecutive tour which will have started outside of Spain.

 If you plan on having a bet on the outright winner or the daily stage markets, then be sure to give our Best Bookie for Betting on Cycling guide a read before you place any bets.